 Lacking oversight and accountability also enables problematic AI uses to be hidden from public view.
 Surveillance systems could monitor citizens without consent.
 Manipulative techniques could influence opinions at scale.
 Autonomous weapons could select and attack targets without meaningful human control.
 Each of these risks threatens safety, security, and even peace.

-When a top artificial intelligence software development company and researchers prioritize profit, power, or progress over ethics, they often fail to consider broader impacts.
+When the top artificial intelligence companies and researchers prioritize profit, power, or progress over ethics, they often fail to consider broader impacts.
 Especially long-term consequences that may not benefit their immediate goals.
 Unchecked ambition to advance AI for its own sake, without ethical principles, could lead to uncontrolled superintelligence or other existential catastrophic risks.
 It threatens not just society but civilization and humanity itself.

 Ethical Considerations in AI Development